General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Introduction

-Since the system is stable and we assume $a(k)$ to be positive, we have $a(k) \in(0,1)$.
-The control input to the system at time step $k$ is defined as $u(k)$, and $x(k)$ is its state.
-Given an initial random variable $x(0)$, the distribution steering problem amounts to choosing a sequence of random variables $(u(0), u(1), \cdots, u(K-1))$, so that the probability distribution $q_0$ of $x(0)$ is transferred to the distribution $q_K$ of $x(K)$ at some future time $K$.
-For the general distribution steering problem, as is proposed in \cite{sivaramakrishnan2022distribution}, the distributions of all $x(k)$ and $u(k)$ are all arbitrary, which are not assumed to fall within specific classes of function.
-Therefore, the general distribution steering problem is intrinsically an infinite-dimensional one.
+A definition of discrete-time general distribution steering treated in this paper is given as follows.
+Provided with an initial random variable $x(0)$, the distribution steering problem amounts to choosing a sequence of random variables $(u(0), u(1), \cdots, u(K-1))$, so that the probability distribution $\chi_0$ of $x(0)$ is transferred to the distribution $\chi_K$ of $x(K)$ at some future time $K$.
+For the general distribution steering problem, as is proposed in \cite{sivaramakrishnan2022distribution}, the distributions of all $x(k)$ and $u(k)$ are all arbitrary, which are not assumed to fall within specific classes of function (e.g. Gaussian).
+The distributions can be either continuous or discrete.
+We note that when the distributions are continuous, the general distribution steering problem is intrinsically an infinite-dimensional one (both the functional space and the parameter space of the distributions are infinite-dimensional).

-The distribution steering problem has a history of decades of years \cite{hotz1987covariance, collins1985covariance, collins1987theory, hsieh1990all, xu1992improved}, and is recently a hot topic in control theory and engineering, due to its theoretical and practical merits in miscellaneous areas such as the swarm robotics and flow modeling.
+The distribution steering problem has a history of decades \cite{hotz1987covariance, collins1985covariance, collins1987theory, hsieh1990all, xu1992improved}, and has recently re-emerged as a hot topic in control theory and engineering, owing to its theoretical elegance and practical applications in areas such as swarm robotics and flow modeling.
 Roughly speaking, there are two main lines of research on the distribution steering problem.

-For the first line of research, people consider the distribution steering problem where there is no other external or internal forces except for the control inputs, i.e., the system dynamics is $x(k+1)=x(k)$ when no control input is applied to the system.
-This problem is widely considered for the distribution steering of swarm robots, where the system state $x(k)$ represents the positions of the robots.
-Zheng, Han and Lin \cite{zheng2021transporting, zheng2020pde, zheng2021distributed} used mean-field partial differential equations, namely the Fokker–Planck equation to model the swarm and control the mean-field density of the velocity field.
-Biswal, Elamvazhuthi and Berman \cite{elamvazhuthi2017mean, biswal2021decentralized} attempted to treat this problem by stabilizing the corresponding Kolmogorov forward equation, the mean-field model of the system.
+The first line considers settings where the system has no intrinsic dynamics in the absence of control inputs, namely the control input alone drives the evolution of the system state over time.
+This formulation is particularly common in swarm robotics, where the system state represents the positions of robots, and the control inputs determine their collective motion.
+Zheng, Han, and Lin \cite{zheng2021transporting, zheng2020pde, zheng2021distributed} used mean-field partial differential equations, specifically the Fokker–Planck equation, to model the swarm and control the mean-field density of the velocity field.
+Biswal, Elamvazhuthi, and Berman \cite{elamvazhuthi2017mean, biswal2021decentralized} approached the problem by stabilizing the Kolmogorov forward equation, which describes the mean-field behavior of the swarm.
+Caluya and Halder \cite{caluya2021wasserstein} proposed Wasserstein proximal algorithms for solving this problem in the framework of the Schr\"odinger bridge.